 How Do I Dissolve a Foreign LLC in Ohio?

-Foreign LLCs in Ohio have to file the Cancellation of Foreign LLC form with the Secretary of State.
+To dissolve a foreign LLC in Ohio, it is necessary to file the Cancellation of Foreign LLC form with the Ohio Secretary of State.

 How Do I Close My Ohio Sales Tax Account?

 To close your Ohio commercial activity tax account, file a final return and select ‘cancel my account’ through the Ohio Business Gateway website.